 Interview Strategies: ACE These 4 Common Interview Questions

-Hiring season is in full swing right now!
 As experienced headhunters, we know a thing or two of how interviews are structured.
-We can’t stress this enough: KNOWING how the interview is organised (in terms of questions asked and how you answer) is KEY to making an impact.
-The best athletes P R A C T I C E. Serena Williams isn’t the G.O.A.T (Greatest Of All Time) because she shows up unprepared.
-She does the W O R K before stepping on the court.
-Here’s a fun fact…Eminem once wrote down lists of rhyming words when he first started out.
-He wrote pages of rhyming words.
-So there’s something to practicing.
-That’s what why we’re sharing some common interview questions for the hardworking jobseeker like yourself.
-Plus answering these 4 common interview questions using the S.T.A.R method allows you to take control and answer on your own terms.
+We can’t stress this enough: knowing how the interview is organised (in terms of questions asked and how you answer) is KEY to making an impact.
+The best athletes don’t just show up, they constantly practice.
+Serena Williams isn’t the G.O.A.T (Greatest Of All Time) because she shows up unprepared.
+She spends hundreds of hours practicing backhands, volleys and serves before stepping on the court.

 Let’s start.

-Common Interview Questions pt 1
+Common Interview Questions

 1. Why Should We Hire You?